-Ripple’s XRP is a peer-to-peer private centralized cryptocurrency based on distributed consensus ledger.
-The Ripple platform facilitates money transfers, focusing on extremely low operation fees and lightning-like transaction speed.
+Ripple’s XRP is a peer-to-peer private centralized cryptocurrency based on a distributed consensus ledger.
+The Ripple platform facilitates money transfers, focusing on low operation fees and lightning-like transaction speed.

 Ripple is the only corporate crypto solution in the world for global payments.
 Some argue that Ripple can not even be called a cryptocurrency, while others are confident that this is the most promising digital asset as of today.
 This platform aims to become the next big thing in the payment systems industry and is already widely used by banks worldwide.

-What is Ripple consensus protocol like?
+What is the Ripple consensus protocol like?
 How was the idea of such a platform conceived?
-How did this digital coin come close to the market leaders, Ethereum and Bitcoin, and what is its scope of application?
+How did this digital coin come close to the market leaders, Ethereum and Bitcoin, and its scope of application?
 Let’s dive into the Ripple (XRP) cryptocurrency world with this review by Changelly!

 xCurrent is the software aimed to provide interoperation between different ledgers and payments networks using Interledger Protocol.
 Basically, it allows banks to communicate with each other and easily confirm payment details.